dfki-ric/phobos/README.md

 Phobos has several python dependencies, those have to be installed in blender before you can use phobos.
 There are two ways of installing Phobos:

-1. Recommended:
+- Recommended:
-  a.
-Directly install the phobos.zip in blender: `Blender->Edit->Preferences->Addons->Install` and activate it.
+  1. Directly install the phobos.zip in blender: `Blender->Edit->Preferences->Addons->Install` and activate it.
-  b.
-Restart Blender.
+  2. Restart Blender.
-  c.
-Activate Phobos Add-on again.
+  3. Activate Phobos Add-on again.
-2. (Offers inspection of the requirements before installing them) Before installing the phobos.zip you can run the script install_requirements.py with blender's python.
+- (Offers inspection of the requirements before installing them) Before installing the phobos.zip you can run the script install_requirements.py with blender's python.
-  a. ```bash
+  1. ```bash
      ${BLENDER_EXECUTABLE} -b --python install_requirements.py
      ```
-  b.
-Install the phobos.zip in blender: `Blender->Edit->Preferences->Addons->Install` and activate it.
+  2. Install the phobos.zip in blender: `Blender->Edit->Preferences->Addons->Install` and activate it.

 After installation the phobos main menu can be found on the right hand side of the 3D Viewport.
 If not already visible, one can find a very small arrow to open the Blender toolbar (purple circle showing it in the image).